Pepper Plants Not Growing? Problem Solve With Our Checklist

 How is the temperature?

 The temperature when planted can have a negative effect on the seed.
 Hot pepper seeds like warmer temperatures.
 The optimum temperature for them is 85 degrees Fahrenheit, especially for the hotter variety of plants.
-But most hot pepper seeds should be able to germinate at temperatures as low as 60 degrees Fahrenheit.
-If it was too cold for the seed when planted, it may rot or produce too weak of a plant to thrive.
+So they love hotter climates, but most hot pepper seeds should be able to germinate at temperatures as low as 60 degrees Fahrenheit.
+If it was too cold for the seed when planted (especially if the pepper seedlings experienced frost), it may rot or produce too weak of a plant to thrive.

 How is your soil?